szapp/FeatShare/doc/anchors.rst

             | }

     storeVars
-        Like in :std:term:`matchBracket<matchBracket>` this associative list of variable-subpattern pairs can store parts of the matched regex phrase into variables.
+        Like in :std:term:`matchBracket<matchBracket>` this associative list of variable-:ref:`subpattern <subpatterns>` pairs can store parts of the matched regex phrase into variables.
         The stored subpatterns will, unlike any of the other available storing mechanisms, be preserved across anchors.
         Any of these global variables can then be referenced in **future** anchors.
         Anchors defined (and thus processed) before the anchors in which the variables are set will not find them.